 Uxbridge South Recreational Trails Overview - ISBN: 0-929140-01-X - $5.95

-Chrismar is currently finishing the last of a series of detailed topographic map of three "strips" highlighting the trail-rich southern section of the Uxbridge South area.
-The first 2 of 3 large-scale (1:10,000) maps are available - the Central “strip” includes the Walker Woods and Glen Major areas, while the West "strip" includes North Walker Woods, Wilder Forest & Wildlife Preserve, and Brock Tract.
-The Eastern “strip” including Durham Forest and Dagmar areas will follow this summer.
+We also offer a series of detailed topographic map of three "strips" highlighting the trail-rich southern section of the Uxbridge South area.
+Three large-scale (1:10,000) maps are available - the Central “strip” includes the Walker Woods and Glen Major areas, the West "strip" includes North Walker Woods, Wilder Forest & Wildlife Preserve, and Brock Tract, and the East "strip" features Durham Forest Main Tract, Skyloft and Dagmar areas.

 You may also be interested in the Uxbridge Countryside Preserve, a superb mixed forest and meadow hiking area right on the edge of Town.

 For an idea of the kinds of features you can see on our maps and some sample close-up sections go to our Features/Samples page.